ha-shine/losk/README.md

       When resolving from interpreter, use that to quickly access the variable.
 This will be faster than using names.
 - [ ] Rethink about using unique_ptr for statements and expressions
 - [ ] Replace shared_ptr with local_shared_ptr from boost as thread safety is not needed
+- [ ] Add `static` methods to classes, you can use metaclasses for implementation (i.e make class extends instance)